When using conjunctions in a sentence, ensure the words, phrases or clauses have the same grammatical structure.

 - The fisherman is carrying a bucket full of fish and walking cheerfully along the beach.

-- They were full of smile and happy together as they went up to receive the awards.
+- They were full of smile and happiness together as they went up to receive the awards.

 - I like watching TV and eating popcorn at the same time.